Is Runna Free? An Honest Review From a Long-Time Runner

 This is where things get a bit nuanced.

 Technically, yes, Runna does have a free version.
-But in reality, most runners won’t be using it for long without hitting the paywall.
+But in practice, most runners won't be using it for long without hitting the paywall.

-There are a handful of beginner-focused plans available at no cost, particularly aimed at people who are completely new to running or coming back after time off.
-These are actually pretty well put together and a good introduction if you’re just starting out.
+There are a handful of beginner-focused plans available at no cost, aimed at people who are completely new to running or coming back after time off.
+These are well put together and a solid introduction if you're just starting out.

 So while it isn't completely locked from the start, it's fair to say that Runna is really a paid app with a limited free entry point.